+3 Transport Scotland should develop an accessible Scotlandwide public transport app.

+Public transport companies should sign up to charters which set out best practice for interacting with passengers who have a disability.
 Public transport staff should receive training on safety, accessibility, and inclusion, which addresses both visible and invisible disabilities.

-Transport

-Scotland and

-Regional Transport

-Partnerships should

-improve promotion of the

-Thistle Assistance Card to

-young people and public

-transport companies.
+Transport Scotland and Regional Transport Partnerships should improve promotion of the Thistle Assistance Card to young people and public transport companies.
+Public transport companies should work with young people to co-design bus timetables and route information which is easy to read and accessible.

 Public transport companies should take steps to ensure friendly customer service; improve standards of safety, hygiene, and cleanliness on buses; and provide WiFi and charging points where possible.
+Regional Transport Partnerships should ensure young people are meaningfully included in decisionmaking about public transport which affects them.